 4 Factors to Consider When Switching Payroll Software Mid-Year

-Can we agree payroll itself isn’t simple?
-Multiple factors are associated with a payroll process, like data integrations, employee forms, and time cards.
+Can we agree that payroll itself isn’t simple?
+Multiple factors are associated with the payroll process, such as data integrations, employee forms, and time cards.
 In addition, finance directors, tax experts, HR directors, and many other employees are involved in switching systems.

-However, while those factors are important, they don’t need to make or break your decision to switch providers.
-Instead, we’ve found the most common challenges to changing payroll systems mid-year often have logical solutions.
-So let’s take a look at those challenges and how you can overcome them this time of year.
+However, while those factors are essential, they don’t need to make or break your decision to switch providers.
+Instead, we’ve found that the most common challenges to changing payroll systems mid-year often have logical solutions.
+So let’s look at those challenges and how you can overcome them this time of year.

 Challenge#1 Data Errors

 Discovering data errors in your payroll system is frustrating, especially when you’re ready to transition to a new solution.
-It’s crucial to fix those errors before processing your first payroll with a new provider so paychecks are accurate.
+Fixing those errors before processing your first payroll with a new provider is crucial, so paychecks are accurate.

 So how can you avoid data errors that could negatively impact your payroll process?
 First, consider having your previous provider perform a payroll history and assessment.